 Eastern indigo snakes regularly feed on mammals, birds, and frogs.
 They have even been known to eat other snakes, including rattlesnakes and cottonmouths.
-It is believed that they are immune to the venom from these snakes.
-The eastern indigo snake is listed as a federally threatened species due to habitat loss.
+It is believed that they are immune to the venom of these snakes.
+The eastern indigo snake is a federally threatened species due to habitat loss.

 8. Eastern Diamondback Rattlesnake

-The Eastern diamondback rattlesnake is the largest venomous snake in North America.
+The Eastern diamondback rattlesnake is the giant venomous snake in North America.
 They can reach 8 feet long and weigh up to 10 pounds.

 These snakes are pit vipers, meaning they have visible sensory pits on their heads, which they can use to detect heat emitted by their prey.
 They generally live in the dry, pine flat woods, sandy woodlands, and coastal scrub habitats from southern North Carolina to Florida and west to Louisiana.

-An Eastern diamondback rattlesnake diet is made up of rats, mice, squirrels, and birds.
+An Eastern diamondback rattlesnake diet comprises rats, mice, squirrels, and birds.
 They can accurately strike distances up to a third of their body length.
 This means an eight-foot snake can accurately bite something nearly three feet away.

-Though they are feared as deadly and aggressive, eastern diamondback rattlesnakes are actually highly averse to human contact and only attack for defense.
+Though they are feared as deadly and aggressive, eastern diamondback rattlesnakes are highly averse to human contact and only attack for defense.
 Most bites occur when humans taunt or try to capture or kill a rattlesnake.
-A bite from an eastern diamondback rattlesnake is excruciating and can be fatal to humans.
-However, bites can be treated with antivenom, so they rarely result in death.
+A taste from an eastern diamondback rattlesnake is excruciating and can be fatal to humans.
+However, edges can be treated with antivenom, rarely resulting in death.

 7. Nile Monitor Lizard

 The Nile monitor lizard is the biggest in North America.
 Nile monitors can grow up to 7 feet long and weigh nearly 20 pounds.
-It is believed that they were introduced to North America as part of the pet trade in the 1990s.
+They were believed to be introduced to North America as part of the pet trade in the 1990s.

-These lizards wander over large areas, growing quickly, and breed at an early age, laying up to 60 eggs at a time.
+These lizards wander over large areas, increasing and breeding at an early age, laying up to 60 eggs at a time.
 Nile monitor lizards now number in the thousands in North America, with several breeding populations in Florida.

-The Nile Monitor is an impressive reptile and the biggest lizard in the world.
+The Nile Monitor is an impressive reptile and the giant lizard in the world.

 6. Spectacled Caiman

-The caiman is small compared to many other crocodilians, but it is still a large reptile.
+The caiman is small compared to many other crocodilians, but it is still a giant reptile.
 They can grow to over 8 feet long and weigh over 100 pounds.